When a Hospice Patient Won't Die?

 Medical Reasons for Why a Hospice Patient Won't Die

-Every hospice patient is unique, and there are many potential medical reasons why a patient may not be dying as expected.
+Every hospice and palliative care patient is unique, and there are many potential medical reasons why a patient may not be dying as expected.
 It is important to take into account that some of these medical reasons could be causing the patient to remain in a state of limbo between life and death.
 Possible complications or treatments could include infection, organ failure, or certain medications.

 Infections can impact the body’s ability to fight other illnesses and cause inflammation or fever which can slow down the dying process.
 If the patient has a weakened immune system, such as from cancer, this could also prolong the dying process.
 Additionally, organ failure can cause the body to be unable to process medications or regulate bodily functions, thus increasing the amount of time a patient may spend in a dying state.